excid-io/cracy-self-attestation/questions/conformity_assessment_procedures_annex_7.md

 	- references to applied/partially applied harmonised standards
 	- results of tests (internal or external), where necessary?

+### Continuation of the Section

-- **Agreement for location of tests**: Agreed with you on the **location** where examinations and tests will be carried out? ( regarding to points in 4)
+- **Agreement for location of tests**: Has the Notified Body agreed with you on the **location** where examinations and tests will be carried out?
-	- The notified body is responsible for thoroughly evaluating whether the product’s technical design, development, and vulnerability handling processes meet the essential cybersecurity requirements of Annex I. This includes examining the manufacturer’s technical documentation and supporting evidence, verifying that product specimens conform to that documentation, and determining which parts follow relevant harmonised standards or technical specifications and which do not.
+	- info: The notified body is responsible for thoroughly evaluating whether the product’s technical design, development, and vulnerability handling processes meet the essential cybersecurity requirements of Annex I. This includes examining the manufacturer’s technical documentation and supporting evidence, verifying that product specimens conform to that documentation, and determining which parts follow relevant harmonised standards or technical specifications and which do not.
 The notified body must also conduct or commission all necessary tests to confirm that, where harmonised standards have been applied, they were applied correctly, and where they were not applied, the manufacturer’s alternative solutions still satisfy the corresponding essential cybersecurity requirements.
-- **Releasing report after agreement**: Are you aware that the notified body will release the report (fully or partially) **only with your agreement**, except when required by notifying authorities? (regarding the above)
+- **Releasing report after agreement**: Are you aware that the notified body will release the report (fully or partially) **only with your agreement**, except when required by notifying authorities, regarding the above tests?
-- **Issuing the EU-type examination certificate**  Are you aware that if requirements are met, does the notified body issue an EU-type examination certificate containing:
+- **Issuing the EU-type examination certificate**: Are you aware that if requirements are met, the notified body will issue an EU-type examination certificate containing:
 	- manufacturer name and address
 	- examination conclusions
 	- validity conditions
 	- identification of the approved type and vulnerability handling processes
 	- any annexes with relevant details?
-	- The certificate and its annexes shall contain all relevant information to allow the conformity of manufactured or developed products with digital elements with the examined type and vulnerability handling processes to be evaluated and to allow for in-service control.
+	- info: The certificate and its annexes shall contain all relevant information to allow the conformity of manufactured or developed products with digital elements with the examined type and vulnerability handling processes to be evaluated and to allow for in-service control.
-	- Where the type and the vulnerability handling processes do not satisfy the applicable essential cybersecurity requirements set out in Annex I, the notified body shall refuse to issue an EU-type examination certificate and shall inform the applicant accordingly, giving detailed reasons for its refusal.
+	- info: Where the type and the vulnerability handling processes do not satisfy the applicable essential cybersecurity requirements set out in Annex I, the notified body shall refuse to issue an EU-type examination certificate and shall inform the applicant accordingly, giving detailed reasons for its refusal.

 - **Monitoring of State-of-the-Art Changes**: The notified body monitor changes in the **state of the art** that might affect the compliance of your approved type or vulnerability handling processes?
 Are you aware that if such changes arise, it needs to inform you when **further investigation** is needed
 - **Manufacturer’s Duty to Report Modifications**: Do you inform the notified body of **any modifications** to the approved type or to vulnerability handling processes that may affect: